harveyramer/harvey-ramer-blog/src/article/azure-cli-windows-11-linux-subsystem.md

 ## Log In to Azure Cloud

-To interact with your Azure resources, you must authenticate the CLI client.
+To interact with your Azure resources, you need to authenticate the CLI client.
 In your Ubuntu CLI, type the command, `az login`.
 When you do, your browser will open and prompt you to authenticate.
 On success, you will be able to return to your CLI by closing the browser window.

 When your `az login` command has completed, you will see a list of the resources available to you.
 To discover available commands, you can use `az find function` where `function` is a word for which you hope to discover a command.
 See the output for the `find` command below.